HAWAII Magazine reader, Lucky Thompson of Las Vegas, Nevada, e-mailed us with a question touching on a favorite Hawaii method of cooking:

 In ancient days, you might use the word pulehu to talk about cooking breadfruit.
 These days, if you see the word on a restaurant menu in Hawaii, it’s usually referring to pulehu steak or ribs.

 Most pulehu-cooked steak is rubbed first with a seasoning mix.
-Making your own mix at home is simple.
+Making your own mix at home is simple, or you can find ready-mixed seasonings from Hawaii online.

 Here’s a basic recipe: